hashstore/hashstore.github.io/_hashstories/001_Powerful_Reptile.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```

+In the series we assume python 3.6+, so if you see earlier version on your computer please refer to [python.org](http://python.org) to install newer version.

 You just run python in REPL (read-eval-print loop) mode.
 It is when python wait from you one command at the time (read), executes it (eval), print result and repeat.